Do you have a burning desire to write a book this year?

 Just let your ideas flow.

 Remember to research

 Research is crucial for any book project.
-If you’re writing a memoir or recording your family’s history, you’ll need to provide accurate details as to time, location, appearance of the historic events.
+If you’re writing a memoir or recording your family’s history, you’ll need to provide accurate details as to the time, location, and appearance of the historic events.
 This also holds true if your novel is set in a past era.

 Fortunately, you have many resources available to you for research.
-Many writers use the internet and the library, but don’t forget the treasure trove of information within the minds of your family members.
+Many writers use the internet and the library but don’t forget the treasure trove of information within the minds of your family members.
 Many of them lived through the decades past and can share experiences with you.

 As you gather information, add it to your notes file.
 Be sure to always record your sources, so you can refer back to them.

 Your story will take place in a location.
 If it is a real place, use the information from your memory or research to paint it accurately.
-If you are writing fiction and setting your story in an imaginary place, I recommend that you do some world building.
-World building consists of fully fleshing out the universe which your characters occupy.
+If you are writing fiction and setting your story in an imaginary place, I recommend that you do some worldbuilding.
+Worldbuilding consists of fully fleshing out the universe which your characters occupy.
 This includes the geography, history, scientific laws and developments, culture and customs of the inhabitants, etc. By having a crystal-clear idea of what these are, your story will flow, and your readers will happily come along on the adventure.